timescale/docs/timescaledb/quick-start/node.md

 can build out our first database and model.

 <highlight type="warning">
-You can skip the steps 1 and 2 if you're going to use TimescaleDB cloud.
+You can skip the first two steps if you're going to use TimescaleDB cloud.
 The service will create a database with the extension already enabled.
 </highlight>